dsmooke/readme-inception/README.md

 2. Invoke the application by using the following command: `node index.js`

 3. Use Screencastify and provide a link to a walkthrough video that demonstrates its functionality.

-### Definitions
-The goals above and the application can be further understood with the following definitions:

 * You’ll need the following tools and technologies to accomplish this:

   * `fs` for writing to the file system